Pediatric Shoulder Injuries

 Birth fractures are obvious injuries with a mass seen over the fracture area.
 Older kids will have a mass that is painful over the clavicle with bruising and crepitus.
 The neurovascular status of the arm must be evaluated because brachial plexus injuries and blood vessel injury can occur.

-An X-ray can be used in older kids but newborns may need an ultrasound to evaluate the bone.
-If there is shortness of breath, a chest x-ray should be done to make sure there is no pneumothorax.
+An X-ray can be used in older kids, but newborns may need an ultrasound to evaluate the bone.
+If there is shortness of breath, a chest x-ray should be done to ensure no pneumothorax.
 CT scans might be necessary for medial fractures and in growth plate injuries.

-Treatment includes slings or figure of eight bandaging for 2-3 weeks in newborns.
-For older kids, a sling or figure of eight bandages can be used for 2-4 weeks or until the fracture heals.
+Treatment includes slings or figures of eight bandaging for 2-3 weeks in newborns.
+A sling or figure of eight bandages can be used for 2-4 weeks or until the fracture heals for older kids.
 In older kids with widely displaced fractures, open reduction and internal fixation may have to be done.
 Any bony prominences will likely remodel themselves over time.

 The main complications include neurovascular compromise, malunion or nonunion of the fracture.
 These are rare.
 Injury to the lung is possible but is also rare.AC Joint Injuries

-The person should be evaluated sitting or standing so as to stress the joint when evaluating the injury.
+The person should be evaluated sitting or standing to stress the joint when evaluating the injury.
 X-rays of the shoulder with or without weights to assess the AC joint ligaments.
-The joint injury is classified according to the presence or absence of strain as well as the dislocation degree of the joint.
-In most cases, surgery is not indicated unless there is severe displacement of the distal clavicle.
+The joint injury is classified according to the presence or absence of strain and the dislocation degree of the joint.
+In most cases, surgery is not indicated unless there is the severe displacement of the distal clavicle.
 A sling can be used until the joint heals.
 Early range of motion should be undertaken with full healing in 4-6 weeks.
 If there is displacement, surgical intervention should be undertaken.